-At the University of Mississippi, the Health Professions Advising Office will guide you towards your dream of becoming a health professional.
+The Health Professions Advising Office will guide you towards your dream of becoming a health professional.
 Below are some introductory resources to begin your research into the health professions.
 In addition, the Explore Health Careers website provides information on a range of health professions.
-Public Health Online includes public health resources to those considering a career in public health or currently employed in the industry.
+If you are interested in Public Health, learn more about the University of Mississippi Public Health Program here.

 There are two major pathways for entering a health profession.

-- 2+ and 3+ programs in the allied health studies, whereby students spend 2 or 3 years (depending on the program) on the Oxford campus before applying for a competitive-entry allied health program at another campus to complete the degree work.
-Students may also enter any 2+ or 3+ program with a four-year degree.
-These include: Dental Hygiene, Health Informatics and Information Management, Histotechnology, Medical Laboratory Science, Medical Technology, Nursing, and Radiologic Sciences.
-These students will be typically enrolled in the BA in Allied Health Studies degree program while at UM.
+- Allied health programs (baccalaureate): whereby students spend 2 or 3 years (depending on the program) on the Oxford campus before applying for a competitive-entry to complete the degree work.
+These students will be enrolled in the Allied Health Studies major while at UM.
+Allied health programs include: Dental Hygiene, Health Informatics and Information Management, Histotechnology, Medical Laboratory Science, Medical Technology, Nursing, and Radiologic Sciences.

-- Some programs require a baccalaureate degree before entering professional school: Dentistry, Medicine, Optometry, Physical Therapy, Physician Assistant, Veterinary Medicine, and many others.
+- Professional Programs (Masters/Doctorate): require a baccalaureate degree before entering professional school: Dentistry, Medicine, Optometry, Physical Therapy, Physician Assistant/Physician Associate, Veterinary Medicine, and many others.